 [5 points] Why are write-back caches usually also write-allocate?
-Hint: see "Cache Interaction Policies with Main Memory" linked on the course site.
+To learn about this, see this article "Cache Interaction Policies with Main Memory" (also linked on the course site under 'Resources').

 Q2.
 Cache performance

 [5] Your L1 data cache has an access latency of 1ns, and your L2 cache has an access latency of 10ns.
 Assume that 90% of your L1 accesses are hits, and assume that 100% of your L2 accesses are hits.
 What is the average memory latency as seen by the processor core?
 You must show your work to receive full credit.